sous-chefs/vagrant/README.md

 # vagrant Cookbook

 Installs Vagrant 1.6+ and manages vagrant plugins w/ a custom resource.
+If you are not familiar with Vagrant, read about it here:

 * Vagrant: http://www.vagrantup.com/